ucb-stat154/stat154-spring-2018/syllabus/README.md

 ## Statistical Learning Aspects for Regression

 - :card_index:__Dates__: Feb 12-16
-- :paperclip: __Topics__: After OLS regression, we cover fundamental Statistical Learning concepts such as measures for model performance, overfitting, training and test datasets, and resampling methods.
-These building blocks will allow you to better understand the alternative approaches for linear regression.
+- :paperclip: __Topics__: After OLS regression, we cover fundamental Statistical Learning concepts such as measures for model performance, training and test datasets, resampling methods, overfitting, and the famous bias-variance tradeoff.
+These concepts form part of the theoretical framework for supervised learning.
 - :file_folder: __Notes__:
     + [Prediction and/or Understanding](../slides/14-prediction-understanding.pdf)
     + [Model Assessment](../slides/15-model-assessment.pdf)